Jaskamalkainth/Pixelate/README.md

 # Pixelate

-Pixelate your image with some glamarous overlay font images.
+Pixelate your image with some glamorous overlay font images.

 ## Installation